Riqky/portfolio/_pages/covert.md

 ```

-basically, this is a extremely simple reverse shell over ICMP.
-Both scripts need to be started as root in order to use the pinger on Linux.
-Then the C2 server send a ping request with a command, this command is executed and a reply with the result of the executing is send back.
-As you can see on the wireshark result (captured on Kali), the server send 2 replies.
-The first one is the default reply send by the victim machine itself.
-The second reply is send by the script, this contains the result of the executed command.
+This is an extremely simple reverse shell over ICMP.
+Both scripts need to be started as root to use the pinger on Linux.
+Then the C2 server sent a ping request with a command, this command is executed and a reply with the result of the executing is sent back.
+As you can see on the Wireshark result (captured on Kali), the server sent 2 replies.
+The first one is the default reply sent by the victim machine itself.
+The second reply is sent by the script, this contains the result of the executed command.

 ![wireshark](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/covert/wireshark.png)